 Dr. Marcus Long — President

-Dr. Katie Harrell — Vice President for Student Success and Title IX Coordinator
+Dr. Katie Harrell — Vice President for Student Success & Title IX Coordinator

-Tabitha Likness — Vice President for Finance and Administration
+Lori Read — Vice President for Finance and Administration & CFO

-Dr. Kathy Magorian — Dean of Nursing and Health Sciences
+Dr. Kathy Magorian — Dean of Faculty & Dean of Nursing and Health Sciences

-Dr. William Miller — Vice President for Academic Affairs
+Dr. William Miller — Executive Vice President and Provost

 Barb Rezac — Vice President for Mission and Advancement